 - Bonus: Extra Vocabulary for Formal & Informal Letters

-Note: This information will also be useful if you need to write an email in Spanish.
+Note: This information will also be useful if you need to write an email.

-How to Write the Date on a Letter in Spanish
+Writing the Date on a Cover Letter in Spanish

-As shown in the graphic above, the first element of a letter in Spanish is the date.
+As shown in the graphic above, the first element of Spanish a is the date.
 This element is both applied in informal and formal letters, and you should place it at the right top corner of your card or page.

 This is the formula you must follow when writing a date on a letter: